zfih/zfih.github.io/index.md

+# Welcome!

+## THIS PAGE IS UNDER CONSTRUCTION!

+This page serves as a portfolio/project collection page to show the different projects I have worked on.

+## Hybrid VR Renderer optimization (Masters Thesis)
+This project was developed together with...

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/zfih/zfih.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.